-Sexual activity involves physical contact including penetrative and non-penetrative acts, however, it also includes non-contact activities, such as causing or encouraging students to engage in or watch sexual activity, or the production of pornographic material.
+Sexual activity involves physical contact including penetrative and non-penetrative acts.
+However, it also includes non-contact activities, such as causing or encouraging students to engage in or watch sexual activity, or the production of pornographic material.

 There are occasions when adults embark on a course of behaviour known as 'grooming' where the purpose is to gain the trust of a child, and manipulate the relationship so sexual abuse can take place.
 All staff will undertake appropriate training so they are fully aware of those behaviours that may constitute 'grooming' and of their responsibility to always report to a senior manager any concerns about the behaviour of a colleague which could indicate that a student is being groomed.

-Dealing with Infatuation
+Dealing with infatuation

-There are occasions when, despite there being nothing other than absolutely professional behaviour on the part of a member of staff, a student becomes infatuated with her/him.
-Under any circumstance where a member of staff perceives there to be such an occurrence (there is a distinct difference between infatuation and affection/liking), s/he must discuss the situation with her/his Head of Centre.
-It is difficult to prescribe a specific course of action that will then ensue, but it is essential that 'appropriate' plans are made and action taken to attempt to ensure that the 'infatuation' is brought to an end, but that any action taken does not damage the self-esteem of the student.
+There are occasions when, despite there being nothing other than absolutely professional behaviour on the part of a member of staff, a student becomes infatuated with them.
+Under any circumstance where a member of staff perceives there to be such an occurrence (there is a distinct difference between infatuation and affection or liking), they must discuss the situation with the Head of Centre.
+It is difficult to prescribe a specific course of action that will then ensue, but it is essential that 'appropriate' plans be made and action taken to attempt to ensure that the 'infatuation' is brought to an end, but that any action taken does not damage the self-esteem of the student.

-Keeping Within the Law
+Keeping within the law